suds-community/suds/README.rst

   * Updated caching to not cache intermediate WSDLs.
   * Added DocumentCache which caches verified XML documents as text.
 User can choose.
-  * Added cachingpolicy option to allow user to specify whether to cache XML documents or the WSDL object.
+  * Added ``cachingpolicy`` option to allow user to specify whether to cache XML documents or WSDL objects.
   * Provided for repeating values in reply for message parts consistent with way handled in nested objects.
   * Added charset=utf-8 to stock content-type http header.